system-zero/system-zero/data/docs/la.md

 style.
 However it should be okey if practicing consistency.

-- every token should be separated with at least a space, though it might work without that rule, but the parser can not handle all the cases, like in x-1 where -1 is considered as a number.
+- every token should be separated with at least a space, though it might work without that rule, but the parser can not handle all the cases, like in (x-1) where -1 is considered as a number and should be coded as (x - -1).
+It is actually the only known case that is not handled correctly (but they might be others).
+No matter the parser, it is believed that a space that it separates tokens, it adds visually clarity.

 - recursive functions though they should work properly, can be easily overflow the stack, as the compiler doesn't perform any kind of tail call optimizations